 Both Mr Cairns and I will be teaching P.E. lessons this term.
 We will be helping the children improve their skills at gymnastics, dance, volleyball and outdoor adventure.
 As well as the P.E. lessons we also have lots of school competitions coming up in the not too distant future including a swimming gala, sports-hall athletics and of course the Year 6 girls football final!

 P.E. will be on Wednesday and Friday afternoons; your child will need suitable clothing and shoes for outdoor activities.
 P.E. kits can be brought in on a Monday and then taken home on Friday if necessary.

-I will be happy to help at any time so if you do have any questions please let me know.
+I am happy to help at any time so if you do have any questions or would like to discuss anything please let me know.